Guess what shows up after spring?

 Like the back of some sort of antique or random pieces of molding or the top of a chair or part of a hutch.

 You can usually find them by the trash or free section.
 When you see them sitting there DO NOT GET EXCITED.
 Do not.
 I repeat DO NOT under any circumstances tell your yard sale friends what you are going to do with their trash.
+If you are going to decorate your kitchen like this or decorate on a budget with your find like this.

 Because here is a yard sale truth: ideas make trash MUCH MORE valuable.